mikepan/GameEngineBook/text/02-FirstGame.md

 There is a catch here.
 You are sending the GameOver message not once but continuously.
 That would make the GameOver sound play in loop, which you don't want.
 You can fix this in the score.blend scene file (by sending the message only once).
 Or else you can do it here, as follows:

 You need a Boolean game property that tells you what the status of the game is: when gameover is False the game is running; if gameover is True the game is over.
 When you receive a message with the subject "GameOver," you need to change the value of this property.
-You do this by connecting the Message sensor with a new Property actuator [md]Mode: Assign, Property: "gameover," Value: True.
+You do this by connecting the Message sensor with a new Property actuator -Mode: Assign, Property: "gameover," Value: True.

 Next you add a Property sensor named GameIsNotOver to detect if the game is running (if the gameover game property is True or False).
 Set Evaluation Type to Equal, property to "gameover," and Value as False.